 As with all negotiations, the real upper hand is determined by who’s more willing to walk away.
 Not everyone can be expected to double down on their request for more PTO and take their talents elsewhere if the boss says no. But if you’re fortunate enough to have other prospects, then you should leverage that.

 You don’t need a formal contract drawn up or anything, but you should never leave the details of a successful negotiation up to memory.
 If your boss doesn’t offer to get the increased PTO in writing themselves, politely follow up over email so you have receipts.

 Unionize your workplace

-“Frankly, what we hear about even more [than number of days] is flexibility of schedule,” Lee said.
-“What comes up a lot is, ‘I have a long commute and I want a flexible schedule to minimize that,’ or, ‘I have care responsibilities and I want a flexible schedule so I can get home by 4 every day to meet my kids.’”
+“What we hear about even more [than number of days] is flexibility of schedule,” Lee says.
+“What comes up a lot is, ‘I have a long commute and I want a flexible schedule to minimize that,’ or, ‘I have care responsibilities and I want a flexible schedule so I can get home by 4 pm every day to meet my kids.’”

 You might want to ask about specific schedule modifications that make things easier for you to manage your other responsibilities.
-Or, depending on your personal preferences and the nature of your job, about modifications that even come out to the same amount of PTO as before -- like working four 10-hour days four days per week instead of five eight-hour days.
+Or, depending on your personal preferences and the nature of your job, ask about modifications that come out to the same amount of PTO as before—like working four 10-hour days four days per week instead of five eight-hour days.

-“Remember, for a lot of people it’s not taking extra time off because they’re going to the beach,” Lee said.”It’s because they've got to care for a parent or a child or have an obligation of some sort.”
+“Remember, for a lot of people it’s not taking extra time off because they’re going to the beach,” Lee says.
+“It’s because they've got to care for a parent or a child or have an obligation of some sort.”